HackASFM/HackASFM.github.io/index.md

 We are excited to say that for this event only, the ASFM Staff has allowed us to eat inside the library!
 That being said, you MAY bring your own food and drinks, but please keep our ASFM Library clean.

 ## Contact
-If you have any other questions, do not hesitate to contact our head of Public Relations, Natalia Menendez at 18menendez5970@asfm.mx.
+If you have any other questions, do not hesitate to contact our head of Public Relations, [Natalia Menendez](mailto:18menendez5970@asfm.mx?subject=Hack_@ASFM).